corvusdeinanis/cuddlyspaceship/content/meta/blog/McFeely.md

 But anyway, I _adore_ Mr Rogers.
 I've never been the kind of person to have a role model.
 (Don't put people on a pedestal, right?)
 I never really found anyone who was amazing enough to be role model material, you know?
 But Mr Rogers?
 Him I can confidently call my role model.

 Why did his work resonate so much with me?
-Because...
-Our beliefs were aligned!
+Because… Our beliefs were aligned!
 When I was around 15, I was struck by what I called an epiphany but now call common sense.
 I came to the (not so) startling conclusion that most "bad behaviour", as I termed it then, could be traced back to a bad childhood.
 I postulated that most crimes happen because of fucked up childhoods.
 Of course, it is more nuanced than that, but it really does hold true to a certain extent.
 Childhood shapes us.
 It's the most important part of our lives, but I feel like we don't give it enough importance.
 Kids will be kids.
 No!
 They'll grow up to be ill-functioning caffeine-addicted adults someday!

 Mr Rogers understood this.
 He understood the importance of love and empathy.
 Of kindness.
 Of self-acceptance.
 On his show, he made sure that everyone felt like they had a friend.
 He extended love.